Skip to main content

 A. You can access the Leaving Violence Program once in a 12-month period.
 You must meet the eligibility criteria each time.

-A. The Leaving Violence Program is available to all people experiencing IPV, including women, men, transgender people, and gender-diverse individuals
+A. The Leaving Violence Program is available to all people experiencing Intimate Partner Violence, including women, men, transgender people, and gender-diverse individuals.

 A. If you are eligible for the Leaving Violence Program, you can access up to $5,000 in financial support (with a limit of $1,500 in cash).
 This financial support can be accessed over the 12-week support period for your application and can be spent how you choose.
 Your worker can support you to plan this.